Awesome12-arch/AgriAI/README.md

 # AgriAI
-Agriculture has been the backbone of human existence.Since time is immortal.
+Agriculture has been the backbone of human existence.
+Since time is immortal.
 It has also seen much advancement over the years.
 Agriculture sector of Indian economy is the mainstay of the rural Indian economy.
-Presently this sector accounts approx. 14% in the GDP.Agriculture in India is the core sector for food security, nutritional security, and sustainable development & for poverty alleviation.Maintaining soil fertility, efficient soil fertility, most importantly time of farmers to gain better results.
+Presently this sector accounts approx. 14% in the GDP.
+Agriculture in India is the core sector for food security, nutritional security, and sustainable development & for poverty alleviation.Maintaining soil fertility, efficient soil fertility, most importantly time of farmers to gain better results.
 Precision